inverse/personal-site/_posts/2020-05-23-flashing-custom-firmware-with-tuya-convert.md

 ## After flashing

 I opted to flash my device with Tasmota, which I then flashed the latest standard binary from their release page on Github via the web interface.
-The reason being that  the bundled one is the minimal one and doesn't come with all the support for the sensors that the plug comes with.
+The reason being that the bundled one is the minimal one and doesn't come with all the support for all the sensors.

 ### Tasmota Template